-Tarsha Phillibert joined the DOJ’s criminal division in October 2016.
+Tarsha Phillibert was a trial attorney in the FCPA Unit who joined the DOJ’s criminal division in October 2016.
 Before her time in government, Phillibert was a partner at Jenner & Block in New York for eight years.

 Phillibert has prosecuted multiple cases as an assistant US attorney in the Eastern District of New York.
 She has worked on a wide array of violent crime, sex crime, drug and robbery cases.

 For example, Phillibert prosecuted an individual accused in 2017 of keeping at least 250 marijuana plants in a warehouse in Jamaica, New York, as part of a sophisticated operation to grow and sell the drugs.
 The rooms contained “state-of-the-art lighting, irrigation and ventilation systems”, prosecutors said.

 Phillibert also prosecuted a robbery in 2016 where two individuals entered an AT&T store in Brooklyn and stole cellphones while hooded and brandishing guns.